lrussell834/credit_risk_classification/README.md

 2. Print the classification report.

-# Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?
+# Answer the following question:
+How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-# Write a Credit Risk Analysis Report
+### Write a Credit Risk Analysis Report
-Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
-You should write this     report as the README.md file included in your GitHub repository.

-Structure your report by using the report template that Starter_Code.zip includes, ensuring that it contains the following:

-1. An overview of the analysis: Explain the purpose of this analysis.
+The purpose of this analysis is to evaluate whether borrowers are ‘at-risk’ or ‘credit-worthy’ to lend to.

+I imported data reading the loan size, interest rate, borrower income, debt to income, number of accounts, derogatory marks, and total debt.
+These were the features, while the label was the loan status.
+Using the features, we needed to predict whether borrowers were credit worthy to lend to or not.
+The label was a confirmation whether borrowers received a loan or not.

+Once I had the feature and labels saved in X and y variables, I then ran a “train-test-split” from sklearn which gave me my training data to train the model on, and the testing data to then test the model.

+I instantiated a Logistic Regression model and fit it with the training data to train the model.
+Using the ‘X-test’ data, I then had the model make predictions for the labels.
+This is where the machine predicts whether the borrower would receive a loan or not.
+These predicted labels were then ran against the actuals labels.

+To analyze the results of the model, I generated a confusion matrix and printed a confusion matrix.

+## Results

-2. The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.
+Using bulleted lists, describe the balanced accuracy score and the precision and recall scores of the machine learning model.

-3. A summary: Summarize the results from the machine learning model.
-Include your justification for recommending the model for use by the company.
-If you don’t          recommend the model, justify your reasoning.
+•	The accuracy score of the Logistic Regression model is 94%
+•	Both the precision and recall for predicting healthy loans is 100%
+•	The precision for predicting high-risk loans is 87%
+•	The recall for predicting high-risk loans is 89%

+## Summary

+For this data set it is most important to predict the high-risk loans and this model did have a lower precision and recall score for predicting these borrowers.
+When evaluating the confusion matrix, it was found that with a testing sample size of 2,384, there were 80 false positives and 67 false negatives given by the model.
+That means that 80 borrowers were predicted to provide loans to when they were high-risk borrowers.

+I would want to develop a model with a higher precision and recall ratings on predicting at-risk borrowers.